Find Out Your Best Course of Action with Einstein Discovery

 - Story Type: Choose from two options: get only Insights, which is a quicker approach, or choose to create also Predictions in addition to Insights.

-- Setup Options: You are given an option to let Einstein Discovery choose the fields relevant to the goal — or you can manually select the fields.
+- Setup Options: You are given an option to let Salesforce Einstein Discovery choose the fields relevant to the goal — or you can manually select the fields.
 Einstein Discovery makes the best guess of what fields actually have an influence on the Story.
 However, if a user understands the data well enough, they might want to choose the fields manually.

-What happens after under the hood is that Einstein Discovery uses two different types of models to create the Story (regression and GBM models are used when the data is analyzed).
+What happens after under the hood is that Salesforce Einstein Discovery uses two different types of models to create the Story (regression and GBM models are used when the data is analyzed).
 Einstein Discovery then chooses the model that performed best and shows the insights from that model in the Story.
 All of the above is done in a matter of minutes!

 Once the Story is ready, we get to the exciting part.
-We start to see the insights from the data created automatically by Einstein Discovery.
-Einstein Discovery divides the Story into four different sections: What Happened, Why It Happened, Predictions & Improvements, and What Is the Difference.
+We start to see the insights from the data created automatically by Salesforce Einstein Discovery.
+Salesforce Einstein Discovery divides the Story into four different sections: What Happened, Why It Happened, Predictions & Improvements, and What Is the Difference.